How Often Should My Dog Receive Vaccinations?

 What Are Adjuvants ?

 Adjuvants are compounds that are added to vaccines in an attempt to increase their effectiveness.
 I no longer use vaccines that contain them because they have caused so many side effects.
-At least one company, (Intervet), offers a non-adjuvanted 3-year vaccines.
+Several companies offers a non-adjuvanted 3-year vaccines.
 This is the vaccine that I most often use in dogs.
-It appears to contain none of the adjuvants that might cause cancer or immunological disease later in life.
-Other good choices are vaccines which require no needle injections such as Merial's products (Purevax) that use recombinant canarypox vector vaccine technology.
-All these products have been on the market for too short a period to make long-term judgements.
+It appears to contain none of the adjuvants that might increase the chances of cancer or immunological disease later in life.
 I would prefer that your pet receive a rabies vaccine that also contains no adjuvants.
 But even non-adjuvanted injectable vaccines are not risk-free.
 If your dog has had prior vaccine reactions, think seriously before having any vaccines administered and be sure that your veterinarian jots down the brand name and lot number of the vaccines that have been given.

 When Should My Puppy Get It's Shots ?

-Veterinarians differ on when they give these vaccinations.
+Veterinary opinions differ on when to give these vaccinations.
 But my schedule has worked well for me and my clients.
 When I do see these diseases in puppies, it is generally because they were already incubating the diseases before their first vaccination.

 What Vaccinations Should My Adult Pet Get ?

-With the exceptions I have mentioned (Kennel Cough, Leptospirosis, Lyme) adult dogs do not need to be vaccinated more than every three years.
+With the exceptions I have mentioned (Kennel Cough, Leptospirosis, Lyme) adult dogs do not need to be vaccinated more than every 7 years.

 Many veterinarians, myself included, were suspicious that the vaccines we used were giving much longer periods of protection than one year.
 We knew this because we never saw distemper, hepatitis or parvovirus disease in dogs that had been vaccinated - even many years earlier.